 - Chain to any number, plus 1 more for the turning chain.
 I chain 22 for this tutorial so I will end with 21 stitches and 1 turning chain.

 - Turn the chain over to work into the back bump.
+There are different ways to work into chain stitches, I prefer this way.

 - Yo + pull a loop through (3 loops on your hook).

 - Yo + pull through all loops on your hook.
+First half double crochet made.

 - Repeat in next ch: yo, insert hook, yo + pull up a loop, yo + pull through all 3 loops.